 How Can Teen Heroin Rehab Help?

-Heroin Addiction Treatment at Destinations For Teens
+Heroin Addiction Treatment at Destinations For Teens in California

 Our residential programs in Southern California specialize in heroin addiction treatment.
 Teens will be protected from the risks associated with heroin use, allowing them to heal physically and emotionally.
 As part of their treatment, your teen will learn why they decided to use drugs initially.
 Then, your teen can begin to build the tools to avoid relapse.

 Your teen’s individualized treatment plan will support their ability to fight their substance use disorder.
-Through various therapies such as dual diagnosis treatment and art-based therapy practices, your teen will learn how to become emotionally strong enough to avoid negative peer pressure.
+Through various therapies, such as dual diagnosis treatment and art-based therapy practices, your teen will learn how to become emotionally strong enough to avoid negative peer pressure.

 And when they leave Destinations for Teens, they will be a part of an alumni network that will continue to provide support.

-For more information about our heroin addiction treatment services, contact us at 877.466.0620, and let’s begin a journey to a substance use-free life.
+For more information about our heroin addiction treatment services, contact us at 877.466.0620, and let’s begin a journey to a substance-use-free life.